Ouvrir la voie à un avenir énergétique durable en Asie du Sud-Est

 operating with innovative solar technology, setting a standard for sustainable development

-mitigated on average annually
+on average annually through the project

 Solar is poised to play a crucial role in Thailand’s clean energy transition.
 The Siam Solar Energy 1 project bundles 10 solar photovoltaic (PV) power plants across Kanchanaburi and Suphanburi Provinces in central Thailand.
 The solar PV systems are a cutting-edge, environmentally-sound technology with a capacity of approximately 10 MW per plant, and deliver generated electricity to the grid.